abaethke/abaethke.github.io/index.md

 ---
-Title: Sample Work
+title: Sample Work
-Description: This page contains a collection of random sample work.
+description: This page contains a collection of random sample work.
 ---

 Text can be **bold**, _italic_, or ~~strikethrough~~.